Kyriosity/read-write/README+/software/README+/dev-docu.md

 ### Diagrams and presentations

 There are elaborated methodologies and tools (to remember classical IBM Rational Rose and RUP) to evolve a project in UML and other diagrams.
-However, they restrain presentation, stick thinking to 2D (literally and metaphorically), and prompt to input redundant details.
+However, they cost time, restrain presentation, stick thinking to 2D (literally and metaphorically), and prompt to input redundant details.
 Mutual synchronization with code will make matters even worse.

-Fast simple sketches resting on multiple axes (horizontal grouping, aggregation and inheritance hierarchies, time) could be enough and broader in all senses.
+Fast simple sketches resting on multiple imaginary axes (horizontal grouping, aggregation/inheritance hierarchies, timeline) could be enough and broader in all senses.
-They may start on a whiteboard during a casual discussion and as taking shapes recorded in (vector) graphics tools of choice.
+They may start on a whiteboard during a casual discussion and as taking shapes recorded in (vector) graphics tools of choice and skills.

 ### Artistic images